TechNerd64/SapphireOS-Backend/README.md

 If you have any changes that would benefit the program, simply make a pull request and I will review your code.

-*Because I'm new to SQL, I'm using Google's Gemini to assit in debugging and syntax
+*Because I'm new to SQL, I'm using Google's Gemini to assist in debugging and syntax.